robelberhanu/robelberhanu/README.md

 ---

 #### 💼 Looking Forward
-I'm always open to interesting conversations and collaboration on projects in software development and machine learning.
+I'm always open to interesting conversations and collaboration on software development and machine learning projects.
 Feel free to check out my repositories and don't hesitate to reach out if you have any questions or ideas!